 Talent holds a labelled flask containing 80% confluent trophozoites.TXT: PYNFH: Peptone/Yeast extract/Nucleic acid/Folic acid/Hemin

 Place the confluent plate on ice for 5 to 10 minutes to release the adhered trophozoites from the plastic [1].
-Then, gently swirl the plate to dislodge any remaining adherent cells [2].
+Then, gently swirl the flask to dislodge any remaining adherent cells [2].

-Talent places the culture plate on ice.
+Talent places the culture flask on ice.

-Talent gently swirls the plate to dislodge adherent cells.
+Talent gently swirls the flask to dislodge adherent cells.

 Replace the media with sterile encystment media to encyst the Naegleria gruberi cells [1].
-After 48 hours, remove the cysts from the plate [2].
+After 48 hours, remove the cysts from the flask [2].

-Talent replaces the media in the plate with sterile encystment media.
+Talent replaces the media in the flask with sterile encystment media.

-Talent gently swirls the plate and pipettes cysts from the plate into a 2-mL tube.
+Talent gently swirls the flask and pipettes cysts from the plate into a 2-mL tube.

 Centrifuge the cysts at 600 g for 10 minutes at 4 degrees Celsius [1].
 Then, resuspend the cysts in 2 milliliters of PYNFH media with 10% fetal calf serum to excyst the cells [2].
 Incubate the cysts at 25 degrees Celsius for 72 hours until trophozoites emerge and reach 80% confluency [3].